 Mix the powdered sugar and the softened butter in a small bowl with a soup spoon, adding small amounts of the powdered sugar to the butter at a time while mixing.

-Add the milk and continue mixing until the icing has a good spreading consistency and there are no lumps present.
+Add the milk and the vanilla extract and continue mixing until the icing has a good spreading consistency with are no lumps.

 Spread the icing evenly on the top of the pie with the back of the spoon you used to mix the icing.
 I do it in small amounts working from the center of the pie evenly around the pie towards the inside edge of the crust.